Clamentos/FabRISC/src/spec/Section4.typ

                 #list(tight: false, marker: [--],

-                    [*Compare And Swap:* _(`CAS`) is a simple atomic instruction that atomically swaps the memory location `X` with register value `Y` if `X` is equal to the register value `Z`._],
+                    [*Compare And Swap:* _(`CAS`) is a simple atomic instruction that atomically swaps the memory location `X` with register value `Y` if `X` is equal to the register value `Z`._]

-                    [*Versioned Compare And Swap:* _(`VCAS`) is an complex atomic instruction that atomically swaps the memory location `X` with register value `Y` if `X` is equal to the register value `Z` while also taking into account `X` and `Y` version counters.
-The version is an 8-byte value physically next to the actual variable. `VCAS` will not swap if `X` and `Y` counters are different.
-If the swap is successful, both counters are incremented._]
                 )
             ],

             [*Read-modify-write instructions:* _These instructions provide several atomic read-modify-write operations on single variables, such as atomic addition that can generally scale better than using CAS-based algorithms when implementing lock-free datastructures (see section 7 for more information)._]
         ),

         [The test-and-set and read-modify-write family of instructions, in order to be atomic, must perform all of their operations in the same memory "request".
 This ensures that no other hart or device has access to the memory, potentially changing the target variable in the middle of the operation.
-This may be achieved by directly arbitrating the bus or with the help of the cache coherence protocol or both and such implementations should be transparent to the ISA.],
+This may be achieved by directly arbitrating the bus or with the help of the cache coherence protocol or both depending on the underlying microarchitecture.],

         subSubSection(